 We see similar issues today when talking about managing multiple terabytes of streaming data per day with petabytes and more at rest.
 While it’s technically viable for some solutions to handle this type of scale, the practicality of their requirements makes those solutions a non-starter.
 Hundreds of servers and a team of experts to manage these solutions really eats into TCO and the bottom line.

-Logtrust was created as an evolutionary solution that takes a new approach to the underlying technologies needed to address today and tomorrow’s scale requirements in both viable and practical ways.
-For example, Logtrust has moved beyond older technologies typically used for ingest, such as parsing and indexing during loading, to create an extremely optimized and efficient architecture that provides the ability to ingest more than 2TB/day on each server, with sub-second data availability times for query.
+Devo was created as an evolutionary solution that takes a new approach to the underlying technologies needed to address today and tomorrow’s scale requirements in both viable and practical ways.
+For example, Devo has moved beyond older technologies typically used for ingest, such as parsing and indexing during loading, to create an extremely optimized and efficient architecture that provides the ability to ingest more than 2TB/day on each server, with sub-second data availability times for query.
 This is what true real-time data access at scale looks like – and it offers much lower TCO.

 The graph below shows a typical per-server query performance of 1.5 Million EPS scan rates, against 340 GB of data.